 In 4 days, 200 vehicles towed away from no parking zones in Lucknow

-Motorists say not enough parking space near no parking zones; JCP refutes claim sayingcity has 11 no parking zones and space is available beyond them
+Motorists say not enough space near no parking zones; JCP refutes claim sayingcity has 11 no parking zones but space for vehicles is available beyond these

 LUCKNOW With around 200 vehicles towed away from ‘no parking zones’ and over 1,500 challaned for wrong parking in the last four days, motorists in commercial hubs of Lucknow are in a fix over where to park their vehicles.
 Those paying fines are accusing authorities of not providing ample parking facilities in the vicinity of ‘no-parking zones’, a claim refuted by officials.